DandDsRTT/rtt-library/README.md

 Otherwise, the best option is to create a free account on [Wolfram Cloud](https://www.wolframcloud.com), where you can use these functions for free right on the web without downloading or setting anything up on your computer.
 Just sign up for an account, create a new computational notebook, paste any of these code snippets in to a cell, and Shift+Enter to run them; you'll be computing temperaments and such in no time.
 FYI, any notebook you create has a lifespan of 60 days before Wolfram will recycle it, so you'll have to copy and paste them to new notebooks or wherever if you don't want to lose your work.

+Most of the functions you need are available in `/public.nb`, but they rely on helper functions defined in `/private.nb`.
+You can paste the entirety of `/private.nb` into one Wolfram Cloud notebook, run the whole thing, and those helpers will all be globally available (context is shared between notebooks).
+You can start another notebook in another browser tab where you paste in only what you need from `/public.nb` then.

 ## data structures

 Matrices, such as RTT mappings and comma-bases, look like this in Wolfram Language: